petrstepanov/roopositron/README.md

 # RooPositron

-A flexible terminal-based positron lifetime fitting software.
+A flexible positron lifetime fitting software.
 Supports the integration of custom models.
-The program works in Terminal.
+The program is a console application.
 List of the implemented features:
 * Implementation of custom fitting models (some c++ knowledge is required).
 * In-depth control of the convolution operation.
 Change convolution bins number to balance fitting speed and precision.
 * Fitting models support evaluation of the indirect parameters as functions of regular model parameters.